NCAR/fire-indices/README.md

 3 month SPI is a relatively short time interval, and is indicative of soil moisture.
 It is quite simple and does not account for many variables present in other indices.

 The code uses a built in function for SPI in NCL, with the input set to 3.
+It does not have a corresponding calc\_\<fire index\>.ncl function.
 It can easily be modified to time scales other than 3 months.
 Generally, in order to be effective, a series of 30 to 50 years should be fed in, so as to get more accurate results.
 Typically, the scale ranges from -4 to 4, where -4 is abnormally low precipitation and 4 indicates abnormally high precipitation.
 Some regions may have less extreme scales.
 Technically, there is no limit to how wide the scale can be.

 ## KBDI
 KBDI is the Keetch-Byram Drought Index.
 Its inputs are maximum daily temperature and daily precipitation.
 The final calculations for KBDI require temperature in Fahrenheit and precipitation in inches.